Season 4, Episode 10 “Self-Reliance”

 And then his facade gets even more obvious when Gretchen comes over and very maturely (and/or condescendingly) wants to make sure he knows that the kiss didn’t mean anything.
-He tries to play the cool guy and gaslight her, like “Of course it didn’t mean anything!
+He tries to play the cool guy, like “Of course it didn’t mean anything!
 How could you think such a thing!”, but he’s not fooling anyone.

 By the time he finishes off with a very meaningful “Happy Holidays,” we’re just counting down the minutes until he loses his zen and declares his love for her (it’s about 40, for those keeping score).